Macmod/YesPhish/README.md

 > Be aware that some targets, such as Google, use magic tricks to detect when your browser is being controlled by a third-party, and *block the sign-in attempt* before the victim can even enter the password, so this technique won't work for phishing these targets.
 > If I knew how these tricks worked by the time I wrote this tool I would have fixed it - there are many open issues in repos related to Puppeteer about this behavior, but none of the answers seemed to work as of 05/2025.
 > If you find a solution let me know :-)

-### Editing Preferences

-This was a bit annoying in NoPhish (it required changing 4 places in the code).
-In YesPhish you can just edit the `templates/user.header.js` with your desired values and rerun `setup.py`.

 # NoPhish